Capital Markets segment

 - Apollo Global Management (APO) – $163 billion

 Together, these companies form 4.1% of the PowerShares Global Listed Private Equity ETF (PSP).

 KKR’s Capital Markets segment allows the company to access equity and debt capital directly, even in difficult markets.
-The company saw a decline in third-party deals due to difficult equity markets.
-Overall, the equity markets were weak in 2Q16 both inside and outside the US.
+The company saw increased third-party deals due to innovative structured solutions.
+Overall, the equity markets were weak in 1Q16 both inside and outside the US.
 The slowing economies, especially in China, resulted in transactional activity for restructuring and mergers and acquisitions.

 Historically, the Capital Markets segment’s revenues have shown a higher correlation with the company’s portfolio performance.
 The company generates 40%–50% of the Capital Markets segment’s revenues from its portfolio companies.
-For 2Q16, the trend was weak and translated to lower revenues in the Capital Markets segment.
+For 1Q16, the trend continued and translated to revenues in the Capital Markets segment.